 How to Avoid Crowds

 Crowds are common in Utah’s popular natural destinations.
 Remember that anytime you are in a crowd, you are the crowd.
-A little patience and understanding will go a long way!
-And don't forget, Southern Utah is just as beautiful in the winter when solitude abounds.
+A little patience and understanding will go a long way.
+And don't forget, winter is one of the best times to visit Southern Utah if you want to enjoy some solitude amongst the beautiful landscapes.

 -